 WHY DO I NEED TO BUY LIFE INSURANCE ON MY MOTHER?

-There are many reasons why you may need to buy life insurance for your mother; particularly if you are independent and not relying on her for financial support.
+There are many reasons why you may need to buy life insurance for mothers; particularly if you are independent and not relying on her for financial support.
 The primary reason children purchase this insurance on parents is to protect themselves financially when a parent dies.

 You may need to purchase life insurance for your parents, brother or sister, to pay for the funeral, burial and final expenses. $10,000 is the average cost of a funeral today this includes burial, memorial service costs, and plot.
 Having a burial insurance policy on your mom can help ease this financial burden.

 Your mother may still incur credit card debt, auto loans, and other debts.
 With these in mind, taking life insurance on your mom can make a sound financial sense to pay off any unpaid debts.